StefanoAllesina/QuEST_workshop/docs/index.md

     printed.
 I see no reason to address the – in any case erroneous – comments of your anonymous expert.
 On the basis of this incident I prefer to publish the paper elsewhere.”*
-  - Right now: Editor (or Deputies) sift through submissions; assign to a specialist editor (typically, member of the Editorial Board) who select 2-4 reviewers.
+  - Right now: Editor (or Deputies) sift through submissions (desk-rejections are common); assign to a specialist editor (typically, member of the Editorial Board), who selects 2-4 reviewers.
 Outcomes: accept, minor revisions, major revisions, reject (with or without prejudice).
   - Some special cases: Watson and Crick paper on the structure of DNA [was not reviewed](https://www.nature.com/articles/426119b.pdf) before publication.